learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 Just as we saw with __App__ the data we want to display on a particular __MovieShow__ page is available in its parent, __MoviesPage__, as props.
-In order for __MovieShow__ to display this content, we will need make our movies collection available within __MovieShow__:
+In order for __MovieShow__ to display this content, we will need to make our movies collection available within __MovieShow__:

 ```javascript